gohilriddhi21/turbo-fortnight/README.md

+# Multi-threaded Scalable Distributed System
-# Ski Resort Load Testing Tool
+### Ski Resort Application

 This Java application is designed to perform load testing on a ski resort's lift-ride system.
 It simulates multiple skiers making requests to record their lift rides over a specified period.
 The tool measures the system's performance and generates statistics including response times, throughput, and success/failure rates.